David-Summers/Azure-Design/README.md

 Over a year ago I set out to locate current, up to date and relevant Visio stencils for Azure with the intent on building reference architecture patterns for Azure services that could be used as templates for design material.
 Unfortunately my search came up short and I found that Microsoft had shifted from providing Visio stencils in favor of more application generic Scalable Vector Graphic (SVG) icons for Azure services and configuration items.

-SVG's can easily be imported into Visio and due to the file format supporting raster scaling with no loss of image quality.
+SVG's can easily be imported into Visio and due to the file format supporting raster scaling with no loss of image quality these icons work great.
 The issue however when working with Visio is that functionality wise these icons are tedious to work with.
 Some examples of what I mean: -

 - **No connection points** (when you draw a line from icon A to icon B, Visio will either attach the line to the icon edge or the center)
 - **No properly positioned text field** (when adding descriptive text to the icon Visio will place the text at the center of the icon, requiring manual repositioning)